rigoudyg/climaf/doc/scripts/plot.rst

     http://www.ncl.ucar.edu/Document/Graphics/Resources/vc.shtml#vcLineArrowColor ;
     default (climaf): "white"

+**Required files**
-**Required file** If rotation is set to 1, file 'angles.nc' must be made available to the script: use function fixed_fields() for that (see example below).
-For an example of this file and the script which creates this file: see :download:`angle_EM.nc
-<../../tools/angle_EM.nc>` and :download:`angle.ncl
+  - If rotation is set to 1, file 'angles.nc' must be made available to the script: use function fixed_fields() for that (see example below).
+For an example of this file and the script which creates this file: see :download:`angle_EM.nc <../../tools/angle_EM.nc>` and :download:`angle.ncl <../../tools/angle.ncl>`

-<../../tools/angle.ncl>`
+.. _navlat_issue:

+**Optional files**
+  - If the field to plot is from Nemo and has uncomplete nav_lat or nav_lon coordinates, you should provide correct values by bringing to the script a file locally named either 'coordinates.nc' or 'mesh_mask.nc', and which content ressembles the well-known corresponding Nemo constant files.
+You do that using function :py:func:`~climaf.operators.fixed_fields()`.
+Such files are not included with CliMAF and must be sought by your local Nemo dealer.
+At CNRM you may have a look at /cnrm/aster/data3/aster/chevalli/Partage/NEMO/

 **Outputs** :
   - main output : a PNG figure